 Coordinates are given at the center of the power plant.

 EDP uses the WRI Aqueduct to conduct a high-level water stress assessment, by mapping all its thermal and hydro assets against the Baseline Water Stress (BWS; watershed level), applying BWS > 40%, as recommended in the Question-level Guidance.
 A downscaling analysis at local level is then performed for all power plants identified in water-stressed areas, using information from National Governmental Agencies (location specific indicators) and company's operational teams (asset water dependency, local competitive uses).

 Withdrawal and discharge volumes (fresh surface water - River; Third party - municipal company) were collected mostly directly from meter readings.
-Castejón's electricity generation has increased 223% (vs. 2018) due to the worse hydrological conditions in lberia in 2019, and the inversion in order of merit from coal to gas, explaining the higher values for withdrawal, discharge and consumption volumes comparing with 2018.
-Water consumption equals withdrawals minus discharge and consumption volumes as it will be sold in 2020.
-All the zero volumes mean that there was not any withdrawal or discharge from/to those sources.
-Thresholds used: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much higher"/"much lower".
+Castejón's electricity generation has decreased 25% (vs. 2019) despite to the inversion in order of merit from coal to gas, and the better hydrological conditions in Iberia in 2020.
+In addition, the CCGT Castejón Power Station (843 MW) was sold at the end of 2020.